Search This Blog

 My daughter chose the first option with cap sleeves.
 She selected a vintage-style mint green floral fabric for the dress's skirt and a solid white fabric for the bodice and sleeves.

-This is the look we opted for.
+This is the look we preferred.

 We will break down the tutorial into four steps: